jonico/libzengithub/README.md

 # libzengithub - how to build portable [conan.io](https://www.conan.io/) C/C++ packages with multiple CIs

+This project has been featured at the SwampUp conference ([talk recording](https://www.youtube.com/watch?v=G598xN6kyH8)) and the Volkswagen Azure Days.

 ```libzengithub``` prints out a random [Zen of Github](http://ben.balter.com/2015/08/12/the-zen-of-github/) whenever you call its only function.

 ```c